 Areas of Interest

-The mission of the FY19 PCRP is to fund research that will lead to the elimination of death from prostate cancer and enhance the well-being of Service members, Veterans, and all the men and their families who are experiencing the impact of the disease.
-Within this context, the PCRP is interested in supporting research that addresses specific gaps in prostate cancer research and clinical care.
-Therefore, applications are required to address one or more of the following FY19 PCRP Overarching Challenges:
+The Mission of the FY21 PCRP is to fund research that will lead to the elimination of death from prostate cancer and enhance the well-being of Service Members, Veterans, and all the men and their families who are experiencing the impact of the disease.
+Within this context, the PCRP is interested in supporting research that addresses specific gaps in prostate cancer research and clinical care; therefore, applications are required to address one or more of the following FY21 PCRP Overarching Challenges:

 • Develop treatments that improve outcomes for men with lethal prostate cancer